Nqobile-Buthelezi/Nqobile-Buthelezi/README.md

 ### 🌟 About Me
-Hello!
-I'm **Nqobile Thabo Buthelezi**, a creative and determined **QA Automation Engineer** and **Web Developer**.
+Hi my name is **Nqobile Thabo Buthelezi**, and I am creative and determined **QA Automation Engineer** and **Web Developer**.
 I'm passionate about solving problems through code, designing responsive web applications, and exploring innovative technologies like AI and automation.

 ### 🛠️ What I Do
 - 🌍 Building seamless digital solutions for a sustainable future.